accuware/gstreamer/README.md

 https://dragonfly-demo.accuware.com/?video-url=http://localhost:9000
 ```

 > Note: Since this ends up in a mix of secure and insecure content,  you need to convice the browsers to support this.
-Please skip the next section, if you don't want to mess with this and use secure content instead (see below).
+Please skip the next section, if you don't want to mess with this and use secure content instead (see "Use secure content" below).

 Since `Chrome` is constantly changing its UI it is hard to provide a way, which is not already outdated the minute this tutorial is written.
 Google for "how to convince Chrome to mix secure and insecure content".
 You will find it.